appwrite/awesome-appwrite/README.md

 ## Showcase (Built with Appwrite 📣)

+* **Taskwrite** -Taskwrite is a demo web app built with React JS and Appwrite backend for Hacktoberfest 2021, that demonstrates how to create a To-Do list, that lets users add, edit, and delete tasks.
+It demonstrates the use of Google OAuth and Database Management.
+[Source Code](https://github.com/muKaustav/Taskwrite-Appwrite-Hacktoberfest-2021)

 * **OmniaWrite** - OmniaWrite is a next-generation plain text editor engineered for creative writing.
 It is perfect for writing novels, lyrics, poems, essays, drafts and screenplays.
 [Source Code](https://github.com/TorstenDittmann/OmniaWrite), [Blog Post](https://omniawrite.com/posts/update-1-0-0)

 * **User Auth** - User auth is a simple user authentication for web applications.
 It was made as a guide for your next application.
 [Source Code](https://github.com/HelixHEX/reactjs-appwrite_userauth), [Blog Post](https://medium.com/@e.wambugu192/user-authentication-with-react-js-and-appwrite-30c9096e92b2)